Global-Health-Engineering/incinerator-design-cape-maclear/index.md

----
-title: "Low-Cost Incinerator in Cape Maclear, Malawi"
+# Low-Cost Incinerator in Cape Maclear, Malawi
-subtitle: "Design, Maintenance, and Operation"
+## Design, Maintenance, and Operation
-format: html
----